 The property owner will be required to submit a W-9 to prove ownership.
 A W-9 will need to be submitted for every tenant who applies for assistance.

 Unfortunately, there is a limited amount of emergency rental assistance payment funding available.
-Payments will be made on a first come, first served basis until all available funds are used.
+Payments will be made on a case by case basis.
 There may not be enough funding to assist every eligible tenant/family.

-No. This program is only for those in Tulsa County who are behind on their rent payments due to COVID-19.
+No. This program is only for those who are behind on their rent payments due to COVID-19.